-Today’s Warrior Mom is Jessica Watson.
-Jessica Watson is a mom to five, four in her arms and one in her heart, and today she’s sharing her experience with the blurred lines between grief and postpartum depression after perinatal loss.
-You can find her wearing her heart on her sleeve at her personal blog Four Plus an Angel or on twitter @jessbwatson.
+[Editor’s Note: Today’s guest post is from Warrior Mom Jessica Watson.
+Jessica is a mom to five, four in her arms and one in her heart, and today she’s sharing her experience with the blurred lines between grief and postpartum depression after perinatal loss.
+You can find her wearing her heart on her sleeve at her personal blog Four Plus an Angel or on twitter @jessbwatson. -Katherine]

 October will be five years since I lost my daughter.
 One of triplets, she passed away while still in the NICU.
 Somehow I think nearing five years without her makes me some sort of veteran of grief, an expert in something I never wanted to know a thing about.

 I am often asked by moms new to this process how I felt in those early days and months after saying goodbye to my daughter.
 My first response would be to say I felt like I had been hit by a semi truck and left to lay in the gravel, bruised beyond recognition.
 But that is not what they want to hear.
 They want to measure where they are at with where I was.
 They want to know if they are doing it “right.”
 They want to know if I was depressed, if I took medication, if they should listen to the people telling them what they should be thinking, feeling, and doing by now.